-- Experts and scientific staff of DGD & BTC headquarters, VVOB-APEFE, federal agencies (e.g. Federal Agency for Food Safety, …)
+- Experts and scientific staff of DGD & Enabel headquarters, VVOB-APEFE, federal agencies (e.g. Federal Agency for the Safety of the Food Chain,…)

 - Institutions and organisations (and their experts, academic and scientific staff of national & international research institutes (e.g. WIV Institute, the Veterinary and Agrochemical Research Centre, …), universities, NGOs, study bureaux, development organisations, ministries, governmental and parastatal services

 - Experts, advisors and consultants involved in international cooperation